3 Frequently Asked Questions About Business Careers in Texas

 - Medical administrative assistants—$34,150

-Construction is one of the state's biggest industries, employing over 681,000 people.3 And jobs are expected to increase in number by over 21 percent between 2016 and 2026.3 The rapid growth in the number of people living in Texas is a big reason behind the construction industry's bright forecast.
-Between 2010 and 2017, the population of Texas grew by 12.6 percent.
-In contrast, the overall U.S. population grew by five percent over that same period.5 All of those new Texans need homes, repairs and upgrades to those homes, and ways to get around.
+Construction is one of the state's biggest industries.
+According to TWC, this sector employs over 681,000 people.
+And jobs in building construction alone are expected to increase in number by over 16 percent between 2016 and 2026.
+The rapid growth in the number of people living in Texas is a big reason behind the construction industry's bright forecast.
+According to an article on the Forbes website, between 2010 and 2017, the population of Texas grew by 12.6 percent.
+In contrast, the overall U.S. population grew by five percent over that same period.
+All of those new Texans need homes, repairs and upgrades to those homes, and ways to get around.

 What kinds of business professionals help support the active construction industry?
 Check out these careers: